s-miyazawa/teep-wasm-demo/doc/implementations/taws.md

 # TAWS

-TAWS is the first TEEP Agent implementation developed for this project.
-It provides the device-side functions used by the original building-security scenario.
+In the current IETF 126 demo, [TAWS](../terminology.md#taws) runs on an Azure VM as the device-side [TEEP Agent](../terminology.md#teep-agent) implementation and communicates with [AttesTAM](../terminology.md#attestam-core).
+It demonstrates activation, installation, execution, and update of the YOLOv8 object-detection workload.

+For the complete current-demo procedure, including prerequisites, build and run steps, SGX configuration, verification, and troubleshooting, see [TAWS on an Azure VM with Intel SGX](../demos/taws-azure.md).

 ## Components

 TAWS contains:

-- a TEEP Broker that communicates with AttesTAM over HTTP;
+- a [TEEP Broker](../terminology.md#teep-broker) that communicates with AttesTAM over HTTP;
-- a TEEP Agent that processes TEEP messages and manages Trusted Components;
+- the TEEP Agent that processes TEEP messages and manages [Trusted Components](../terminology.md#trusted-component);
-- WAMR for executing provisioned Wasm applications;
+- [WAMR](../terminology.md#wamr) for executing provisioned Wasm applications;
 - the TAWS Console for device activation, application installation, update, and execution.

-## Workload
+## Demo Overview

-The TAWS track provisions a YOLOv8 object-detection application as a Wasm Trusted Component.
+The TAWS track provisions a YOLOv8 object-detection application as a [Trusted Wasm App](../terminology.md#trusted-wasm-app).
 Two model versions demonstrate both initial installation and update.

-The Device User performs the following lifecycle:
+The [Device User](../terminology.md#device-user) performs the following lifecycle:

 1. activate the device;
 2. install the first model version;